mlugg/setup-zig/README.md

 # setup-zig

-Install the Zig compiler for use in an Actions workflow, and preserve the Zig cache across workflow runs.
+Install the Zig compiler for use in a Forgejo Actions or GitHub Actions workflow, and preserve the Zig cache across workflow runs.

 ## Usage